-A lot of your body is at risk while skiing.
-Blow knees and dislocated shoulders are quite common, and more serious problems can arise.
-Head injuries are the most dangerous, which is why you should always be sure to get a strong helmet when cruising along at high or slow speeds.
+Skiing is a risky activity.
+Blown knees and dislocated shoulders are pretty common, and more serious problems can arise.
+Head injuries are the most dangerous, which is why you should always be sure to get a strong helmet whenever you’re on the slopes.

 - Who Should Get This

 - How to Choose a Ski Helmet That Fits